 3. Not investing in your education

-There are things that will increase your income.
-Not today, not tomorrow, not even next month perhaps, but in the long run, investing in your education through books, courses, and conferences grows your potential and your skills, which in turn increases your income.
+There are actions you can take that will increase your income.
+Not today, not tomorrow, not even next month perhaps, but in the long run, investing in your education through books, courses, and conferences grows your potential and your skills, which increases your income.
 Simple, right?

-So why do people resist spending money on their education so much?
+So why do people resist spending money on their education?

-As someone who runs a number of trainings and online courses, I don’t need to tell you that I’m a massive fan.
-I believe in education so much, I want to create a whole massive university for writers—come, get what you need, and go change your life and your career with it.
+As someone who runs a number of trainings and online courses, I don’t need to tell you I’m a massive fan.
+I believe in education so much, in fact, I want to create a whole massive university for writers—come, get what you need, and go change your life and your career with it.
 (2023 update: I did!
 Check it out here.)

-I personally invest in learning about new subjects and skills constantly too, even though, yes, it always feels like a bit of a risk when I’m shelling out the money for a course.
+I invest in learning about new subjects and skills constantly, even though, yes, it always feels like a bit of a risk when I’m shelling out money for a course.
 It pays off, though.
 It always pays off.

 FINANCIAL MISTAKES IN BUSINESS SETUP